Trusted WordPress tutorials, when you need them most.

 Capability Checks Section

-The Capability Checks section displays user role capabilities checks run by WordPress core, plugins, and themes while loading the current page.
+The Capability Checks section displays user capabilities checks run by WordPress core, plugins, and themes while loading the current page.

 Capability check